-The Senior Officials' Meeting (SOM) Steering Committee on Economic and Technical Cooperation (SCE) coordinates and manages APEC's economic and technical cooperation (ECOTECH) agenda, which is outlined in the Osaka Action Agenda.
+The APEC Senior Officials' Meeting Steering Committee on Economic and Technical Cooperation (SCE) coordinates and manages APEC members' economic and technical cooperation (ECOTECH) agenda, which is outlined in the Osaka Action Agenda.
 In 1996, an APEC Framework for Strengthening Economic Cooperation and Development was adopted to guide members in implementing the Osaka Action Agenda.

 The objectives of the SCE are to:

-- Strengthen the implementation of APEC's ECOTECH activities by prioritising work based on Leaders' and Ministers' commitments, and coordinating and providing oversight to the work of APEC fora
+- Support implementation of APEC's ECOTECH activities by prioritizing work based on the commitments made by Leaders' and Ministers, and overseeing the work of APEC fora

 - Provide policy guidance on ways to contribute to APEC's ECOTECH goals

-- Coordinate ECOTECH objectives and priorities between the APEC Economic Leaders' Meeting and Ministerial Meetings
+- Coordinate ECOTECH objectives and priorities between the APEC Economic Leaders' Meeting and APEC ministerial meetings

 - Introducing a uniform set of criteria for all project funding, where funding is based on the link between proposals and APEC’s core objectives.

-Within this new framework, five areas have been identified as medium-term ECOTECH priorities:
+Within this framework, five areas were identified as medium-term ECOTECH priorities: